UK challenger banks: who’s who (and what’s their tech)

 A digital bank for consumers launched by RBS/NatWest and led by former ops chief Mark Bailie.
 Bo was first unveiled in H2 2018 and plans to open for business in the course of 2019.

 It will offer savings and deposits products to retail clients.
-RBS/NatWest aim to migrate one million Natwest customers to the new mobile platform once it’s launched.
+RBS/NatWest aims to migrate one million NatWest customers to the new mobile platform once it’s launched.

-For payments Bo will be using Starling’s Payments-as-a-Service offering.
-For its core banking tech, it has turned to Mambu and its flagship back office system, supplied on a hosted (cloud) basis.
+For payments Bo signed for Starling’s Payments-as-a-Service offering (although the outcome of this deal is unclear).
+For its core banking tech, it turned to Mambu and its flagship back office system, supplied on a hosted (cloud) basis.

 It lets people open a personal or business current account in under two minutes via mobile – and all “without credit checks, proof of local address, business plans or any other hassle”, it says.
 It is inviting users to sign up to a wishlist on its website.